danpes/Getting-and-Cleaning-Data/README.md

 5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Steps to work on this course project
 Just run source("run_analysis.R").
+It will
+- get dataset from source, unzip it (you'll have a local dir named 'UCI HAR Dataset')
-It will create a new file tiny_data.txt in your working directory.
+- create a new file tiny_data.txt in your working directory.